amandacrtv/lda_topics_metaheuristics/README.md

 The `Topic Aggregation_5stars.ipynb` file is a Jupyter Notebook document that presents steps while aggregating topics into domains.

-More details on the research paper _(paper under process for publication)_
+More details in the [research paper](https://sol.sbc.org.br/index.php/sbbd/article/view/17893)